Surekha1509/Building-a-Data-Pipeline-for-Scooter-Fleet-Management/README.md

 ## Project Overview
 This project builds a data pipeline for a scooter fleet management company.
 integrates:
-- Weather data from OpenWeatherMap API
+- Weather data from OpenWeatherMap API- provides temperature, humidity, wind, and conditions.
-- Flight data from AeroDataBox API
+- Flight data from AeroDataBox API - tracks flights arriving/departing near cities with scooter fleets.
-- Optional web-scraped data
+- Optional web-scraped data-e.g., traffic, events, or local conditions affecting scooters.

 The pipeline normalizes and stores all data in a **MySQL database**, enabling analytics, reporting, and future machine learning applications.

 ## Data Pipeline
-1. **Fetch Data**
+**Fetch Data**
 Python scripts call APIs and optionally scrape web data.
+Raw data is collected in JSON or other formats.

 ## Data Pipeline Flow Diagram Placeholder